HairySpoon/htlfc/docs/README.md

 Obviously HTLFC may also be used to open and/or convert hypertext files from other sources.

 ## Principle of Operation
-HTLFC performs two fundamental steps:
+HTLFC makes two passes:

-* The input file is first unpacked into a temporary directory.
+* Pass 1.
+The input file is first unpacked into a temporary directory.
 Some adjustment may take place depending on the format.
-* Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged into the main file.
+* Pass 2.
+Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged into the main file.

-The user may examine the unpacked content between the two steps.
+The user may examine the unpacked content between passes.
 Use either `--pause` option from the command line, or select "Unpack and  Open Browser" from the graphical interface.

 ## Usage
 These instructions invoke HTLFC simply as `htlfc`.
 Depending on the user's environment, it may be necessary to include the full path to the executable.